anapolima/Query-Tool/README.md

 # Query-Tool
- Class Query to connect with Postgres database inserting, selecting and updating tables
+The QueryTool is a library that allows easier and faster connections with Postgres databases.
+Whit it, you can make insertions, selections, updates and deletions in the database in a simple and effective way.
+[Click here](https://github.com/anapolima/Query-Tool/wiki) to check our documentation.